Warren & Migliaccio, L.L.P.

 Receiving a summons is a wake up call.
 It’s the creditor’s final warning that legal consequences are looming if the debt is not addressed.
 Since credit card debt is unsecured debt the creditor will use legal measures to collect unpaid debt.
 Ignoring this summons can result in a default judgment against you and the creditor can pursue collections more aggressively.
 This can include bank levies or liens that will impact your financial situation.

-Although the process is scary responding to the summons will deter creditors from being aggressive.
+Although the process is scary, responding to the summons can reduce how aggressive a creditor is in the case.
 File a response within the timeframe given, address the creditor’s claims and present your defenses.
 Resources from the Consumer Financial Protection Bureau can be helpful in understanding your rights.
-Knowing what to expect and how to respond is key to navigating this situation.
-Understanding the process allows you to take action to defend yourself and explore resolutions.
+Knowing what to expect and how to respond is key to working through this situation.
+Understanding the process allows you to take action to defend yourself and consider resolutions.
 Now let’s get to the immediate actions to take when faced with a credit card lawsuit.

 Lawsuit: Judge's Gavel as a symbol of legal system, Themis is the goddess of justice and wooden stand with text word on the background of books.
 3D Illustration for what happens when a credit card company sues you

 When you receive a summons act fast.
 If the debt is unpaid it may be sold to collection agencies which can then pursue recovery through lawsuits.
-The response time can be as short as 5 days and if you don’t respond a default judgment can be entered and collectors can enforce payment more aggressively.
+The response time can be as short as 14 days, depending on the court handling your case, and if you don’t respond a default judgment can be entered and collectors can enforce payment more aggressively.
 This is often your first step in dealing with the lawsuit.
 Acting fast prevents the court from deciding without you.

 Start by verifying the debt and gathering all documentation.
-These steps lay the foundation for your defense and help you navigate the process.
+These steps lay the foundation for your defense and help you work through the process.

 Verify the Debt